High Court judge rules child rapist can be named ‘in public interest’

 Mr Justice Hunt he placed a 28 day stay on his order to lift the prohibition pending an application to the Court of Appeal by the defendant.

-Before making this order, he said that in advance of the Court of Appeal judgement last month, he would have held that the Children Act prohibition did not apply in this case.
+Before making his order on Wednesday, Mr Justice Hunt said that in advance of the Court of Appeal judgement last month, he would have held that the Children Act prohibition did not apply in this case.

 He said while the judgement means this prohibition does apply, the Children Act allows the court to dispense with the reporting restrictions “if it is satisfied that it is appropriate to do so in the interests of the child”.